 Natural latex mattresses accommodate a wide range of comfort needs among the mattress-buying public.
 They are made from the sap of rubber trees and blended into foam through two separate processes: Dunlop and Talalay.

 The Dunlop latex has a firm, dense feel providing the supportive core of the latex mattress.
 The Talalay top comfort layer provides a layer of softness that cushions pressure points to provide much-needed relief throughout the night.
 The two latex types could be compared in density to sponge cake and angel food cake respectively.
-The combination of these two methods makes the Botanical Bliss mattresses by PlushBeds stand out, even among other latex mattresses.
-Conforming to the shape of your body, these mattresses offer a personalized experience much like memory foam, though they don’t have the quicksand type of effect that some people complain about with memory foam (and they sleep much cooler).
+The combination of these two methods makes the Botanical Bliss latex mattress by PlushBeds stand out, even among other latex mattresses.
+Conforming to the shape of your body, this latex mattress offers a personalized experience, much like memory foam, though they don’t have the quicksand type of effect that some people complain about with memory foam (and they sleep much cooler).

-Additionally, as couple who has different comfort needs from their mattress can choose to have one side of their Botanical Bliss mattress made firmer or softer than the other side.
-Since the layers are not glued together, if you find that the mattress doesn’t feel quite right to you after you’ve had a few weeks to get used to how it feels, you can exchange the comfort layer to make it softer or firmer according to your needs.
+Additionally, as couple who has different comfort needs from their mattress can choose to have one side of their Botanical Bliss latex mattress made firmer or softer than the other side.
+Since the latex layers are not glued together, if you find that the latex mattress doesn’t feel quite right to you after you’ve had a few weeks to get used to how it feels, you can exchange a latex comfort layer to make it softer or firmer according to your needs.

 What Makes Latex Mattresses Green?

-In the case of Botanical Bliss mattresses, many things make these mattresses an eco-friendly choice in mattresses.
+In the case of Botanical Bliss latex mattress, many things make these latex mattresses an eco-friendly choice in mattresses.
 One of the most revealing, however, is the GOLS Certification.
-This highly coveted certification means that not only are the mattresses themselves made from traceable certified organic raw ingredients, but also that certain standards in the manufacturing process have been upheld.
+This highly coveted certification means that not only are the latex mattresses themselves made from traceable certified organic raw ingredients, but also that certain standards in the manufacturing process have been upheld.